Outset Contemporary Art Fund

 Outset Contemporary Art Fund is an arts charity established in 2003, and based in London, England.

 The charity was the first organisation to utilise cross-institution collective patronage to fund artistic projects in the UK.
 It has raised over £13 million for arts institutions, exhibitions, education, residency programmes, initiatives, publications and capital campaigns.

-Outset describes itself as “powered by inspiration, driven by expertise, renowned for its engagement, and focused on effective energy and ideas, with a commitment to being there at the outset of impactful change”.

-Outset is headquartered in the UK with franchised chapters in Germany, Switzerland, India, Israel, the Netherlands, Greece, and Estonia.
+There are currently six active Outset chapters around the world which are independently run, with their own structure, supporters, fundraising models and supported projects.
+These are based in Germany, Switzerland, India, Israel, the Netherlands, Greece, and Estonia.

 The Outset Partners

 Established in 2018, Outset Partners is the largest arts grants programme in the world, funded by a group of individuals.
 Grants are determined through a consensus-driven process by the collective of individual Outset patrons.
-Outset Partners has awarded grants totalling over £1 million to date.
+Outset Partners has awarded grants totalling over £1.6 million to date.